Wolf-dot/cybersec-blog-1/posts/sixthpostdraft.md

 ![capture](/img/remote/my-capture.png)

 You can see so many cool things!
 Ping sends a request and then receives a reply!
 You can see the handshake happen when we curled the reverse-proxy server, and the key exchange!
-We can inspect the encrypted packets!
+We can even inspect the encrypted packets!
 Truly WireShark is a marvel.